pontig/AN2DL_challenges/Second/readme.md

 ## Final results

-Our cells looked like this (the background predictions are not included in the score calculation, so we never predicted class 0):
+Our prediction looked like this (the background predictions are not included in the score calculation, so we never predicted class 0):

 ![predicted](Report/training.png)